lukstafi/ppx_minidebug/README.md

 You can also use at the module level: `[%%global_debug_type_info true]`, prior to the code of interest.

-Explicit logging with `%log` has different but related restrictions compared to logging of let or argument bindings.
+Explicit logging with `%log` (and `%log_result`) has different but related restrictions compared to logging of let or argument bindings.
 We reconstruct the type of the expression from partial type information, where in addition to type annotations we take into account: string, int and float literals, tuple, array, list, and `lazy` expresssions.
 We do not analyze applications, nor constructors other than "nil" `[]` and "cons" `::` for lists.
 When a type is unknown, for the whole expression and for a tuple element we assume the type `string`.
 We don't assume string for direct subexpressions of arrays, lists, and `lazy`.

 ### Dealing with concurrent execution